App Distribution Package Actions and Detection Rules

 Uploading files

 Use the Upload files button to browse for and upload files you select.
 Uploaded files are put in the folder you have selected in the explorer.
-Uploaded files cannot be larger than 2 GB.
+Uploaded files can not be larger than 2 GB.
 You can only upload one file at a time.
 It can take a while for large files to finish uploading, so you may not see uploaded files immediately in the explorer.

 A progress bar displays while the file you have selected is prepared for upload.
 While the upload is happening you will see a work in progress indicator.
 Once the upload completes you will see a message indicating upload success or failure.